 The scope of work items are identified below.
-The actual scope of work and requirements for each task order will be identified in the contract issued to the selected term Contractor(s).
+The actual scope of work and requirements for each task order will be identified in the request for proposals (RFP) issued to the selected term Contractor(s).
 It is anticipated that the Contractor will be required to provide for all logistics, permitting, personnel, transportation, and support needed to conduct field studies or any other type of work required.

-B2.1 FERC Licensing and Other Permitting
+FERC Licensing and Other Permitting

-In the coming years, AEA will be amending its BLHP license to include the Dixon Diversion Project.
-This project will include a small diversion dam at the toe of the Dixon Glacier, a 4.7-mile underground conveyance tunnel from Dixon to Bradley Lake, a 1-mile access road to the tunnel outlet, and raises to the existing Bradley Lake dam and spillway to accommodate increased inflows.
-In addition to these projects, AEA has ongoing need for licensing, relicensing, and environmental services support to comply with the current BLHP FERC license terms and conditions and additional information requests, as well as management of the non-FERC jurisdictional AEA-owned transmission assets throughout Alaska.
+In the coming year, the Authority will be amending its BLHP license to raise the spillway and potentially the dam height at Bradley Lake.
+The Authority also intends to investigate the expansion of the BLHP with the construction of the Dixon Diversion Project (DDP), which is located in the Martin River drainage approximately six miles south of BLHP.
+In addition to these projects, AEA has ongoing need for licensing and environmental services support to comply with the current BLHP FERC license terms and conditions and additional information requests, as well as management of the non-FERC jurisdictional 39-mile long Sterling to Quartz Creek transmission line right-of-way.

 The Contractor shall be prepared to support the Authority in FERC and other permitting processes for these projects including consultation with FERC and other regulatory agencies; drafting applications and other required documentation; facilitating public and agency meetings; preparation of presentations; study planning; oversight of study implementation; development of protection, mitigation and enhancement measures; and impact assessment.
-The Contractor shall work with AEA's Owned Assets team in preparation of FERC documents.
+The Contractor shall work with AEA's engineering team in preparation of FERC documents.

 The Authority anticipates the environmental issues related to project developments are primarily related to fisheries and aquatic resources, and secondarily wildlife habitat and wetlands.
-While none to minimal impacts are anticipated to geology, cultural, subsistence, recreation, and socioeconomic resources, the Contractor shall be prepared to document baseline conditions for these resources;

-assess project impacts; and develop protection, mitigation, and enhancement measures, if necessary.
+While none to minimal impacts are anticipated to geology, cultural, subsistence, recreation, and socioeconomic resources, the Contractor shall be prepared to document baseline conditions for these resources; assess project impacts; and develop protection, mitigation, and enhancement measures, if necessary.